Independent comparison 2026

 - Which vendors train AI models on patient data?

 - Doctolib uses pseudonymised patient data for AI training by default (opt-out available per practice; source: Doctolib privacy policy, February 2025).
-Nixi doesn't use audio.
+Nixi AI doesn't use audio.
 De-identified data may be used to improve the model under the DPA; full mechanism in the Privacy Policy §5.

 - Which vendors offer § 203 StGB-compliant contracts?

 - § 203 StGB compliance requires an explicit data-secrecy obligation on the processor.
-Nixi includes this clause explicitly per customer in every contract.
+Nixi AI includes this clause explicitly per customer in every contract.
 Doctolib and Tandem use standard DPAs without § 203-specific language.
 International vendors (Heidi, Abridge, Suki) often don't offer § 203-compliant contracting at all.

 - Which vendors support German billing (GOÄ / EBM)?